IntelRealSense/librealsense/examples/multicam/readme.md

 ```cpp
     if (pipe.poll_for_frames(&fs))
 ```
-In order to simplify the presentation, we split those `rs2::frameset` containers into separate frames and store them with a standard C++ container for later use.
+In order to simplify the presentation, we split those `rs2::frameset` containers into separate frames and store them with a standard C++ container for later use:
 ```cpp
 for (rs2::frame& f : fs)
     new_frames.emplace_back(f);
 ```

-The Depth data is delivered as `uint16_t` type which cannot be rendered directly, therefore we use `rs2::colorizer` to convert the depth representation into human-readable RGB map
+The Depth data is delivered as `uint16_t` type which cannot be rendered directly, therefore we use `rs2::colorizer` to convert the depth representation into human-readable RGB map:
 ```cpp
 // Convert the newly-arrived frames to render-friendly format
 for (const auto& frame : new_frames)